obafema/dareyio-pbl/Project19.md

 Changes to the code was saved, added, committed and pushed to GitLab to trigger creation of resources

-The plan failed initially do to error in screenshot below.
-The name of the module was incorrect (module/security instead of module/Security)
+The plan failed initially due to error in screenshot below.
+The name of the module was incorrect (module/Security instead of module/security)

 ![image](https://user-images.githubusercontent.com/87030990/179390810-c00d432d-b87b-45d8-882d-d5fd8397373b.png)